DeltaW0x/QuickFNA/README.md

 6. Wait, open the project folder, run the solution and enjoy .Net Native

 ### ArchLinux installation
+## Prerequisites
+* Git
+* All other dependencies will be installed by the script
 1. Download all the files in the repo
 2. run ```nano ~/.bash_profile```
 3. add the line export ```LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib```, save and close